Before you come to Ireland, you're going to need to get yourself acquainted with some of the typical Irish phrases that might confuse you.

 23. "The fear"

-The fear is what you will have the morning after you were ossified, and ate said curry cheese chip.
+The fear is what you will have the morning after you were ossified, and ate said curry cheese chips.
 Also called "the beer blues," "drinker's remorse," and "the chronics" – it sums up how you feel when you can't remember large chunks of the night before.

 Other symptoms include unexplained depression, cuts and bruises, and not being able to find your shoes.
 Why do we do it to ourselves?!